jentery/engl391/documentation.md

 -	Photos of the play environment likely require a camera or phone (if you want to photograph the physical environment in which you play games).
 -	Ability to transfer files (through an app, e.g.) from your console or phone to your computer may be helpful.
 -	You can take still images from video recordings of play session as well.
+-	When in doubt, or when you're pressed for time, you can just photograph your screen.

 **Planning Required**